 - The collegiate recovery community, bringing together people seeking recovery from alcohol, drugs, gambling and other addictions;

 - AlcoholEdu, the interactive online alcohol and other drug course required for all first-year students;

-- Peer Health Education (interns who do health-related work, including Peer Wellness Coaching and Paws Program events); and
+- Peer Health Education (interns who do health-related work, including wellbeing sessions and Paws Program events);

-- The Not Ready for Bedtime Players, our peer sexuality education troupe.
+- The Not Ready for Bedtime Players, our peer sexuality education troupe; and

 The Center for Health Promotion advances healthy living as a strategy that supports academic and personal success.